Skip to main content

 • Web Content Extra Revenue

-Takes the control group RPM value and multiply this by the total number of sessions in the main group.
+Multiply the control group RPM value by the total number of sessions in the main group.
 This is the total revenue that the main group would have produced if they saw no content.
 The difference between this and the actual revenue is the amount of extra revenue generated by the web content.

 Expected Revenue if in Control Group = (Control Group RPM / 1000) * Number of Sessions from Main Group